rob-linton/publickeyserver/ACE/ace.md

 Implementation
 --------------

-Thw ACE protocol uses the same REST API mechanism as EST and provides the following endpoints:
+The ACE protocol uses the same REST API mechanism as EST and provides the following endpoints:

 `GET /cacerts`
 `GET /simpleenroll`